primiano/perfetto-docs/docs/data-sources/native-heap-profiler.md

 1. absolute path of library file relative to binary path.
 2. absolute path of library file relative to binary path, but with base.apk! removed from filename.
-3. only filename of library file relative to binary path.
+3. basename of library file relative to binary path.
-4. only filename of library file relative to binary path, but with base.apk! removed from filename.
+4. basename of library file relative to binary path, but with base.apk! removed from filename.
 5. in the subdirectory .build-id: the first two hex digits of the build-id as subdirectory, then the rest of the hex digits, with ".debug"appended.